What are the admission requirements to the Associate Degree Nursing Program?

 Is there a deadline for submission of application?

 Admission is determined on a competitive basis.
 The total number of students admitted to the program is based upon available facilities and faculty.
-Qualified applicants are admitted to the associate degree in nursing program annually for the fall semester; however, students may be required to complete designated courses the summer prior to the official admission.
-Selection of applicants continues until all spaces in the class are filled.
+Qualified applicants are admitted to the associate degree in nursing program annually.
+Students may be required to complete designated courses in the summer or fall semester prior to official admission into the nursing program.

 Will I be a Registered Nurse (RN) after I complete the ADN Program?